DEV Community

 bottleneck

 As depicted in above diagram, assume that we have a weather API that provides an HTTP GET endpoint to fetch data, which in-turn uses a downstream API (forecast API), let's say the weather API's response time is 200 ms (milliseconds), so with simple calculation this API could serve 5 requests per second, however, if it uses RestTemplate default implementation then maximum no. of HTTP connections per host (in this case for forecast API) is defaulted to 2 connections.
-So, even though API is capable of serving 5 requests per second due to a max no. of 2 HTTP connections, remaining 3 requests have to wait until a response is received from downstream API (assuming here forecast API response time is 200 ms as well).
-This creates a bottleneck and performance issue.
+So, even though the API is capable of serving 5 requests per second due to a max no. of 2 HTTP connections, the remaining 3 requests have to wait until a response is received from the downstream API (assuming here forecast API response time is 200 ms as well).
+This creates a bottleneck and a performance issue.

 Deepdive